Jopseps/Auto-Certificate-Generator/README.md

 python AutoCert.py
 ```

-The application window should open with the certificate generator interface.
+The application window should open with the auto certificate generator interface.

 ### Dependencies